-One day in August 2022, a group of military and defense strategy experts gathered in Washington, DC, to play a game that simulated a Chinese amphibious invasion of Taiwan in 2026.
+One day, a group of military and defense strategy experts gathered in Washington, DC, to play a game that simulated a Chinese amphibious invasion of Taiwan in 2026.
 After running the game 24 times in seven hours, the group found that the United States, Taiwan, Japan, and other allies would likely defeat China and preserve Taiwan’s independence—but at enormous costs.

 How can the US prepare for a China-Taiwan war?

-Due to geopolitical tensions, a war for Taiwan and the horrific consequences outlined above have become more and more likely in recent years.
+Due to geopolitical tensions, a war for Taiwan has become more and more likely in recent years.
 “No one thought this was realistic until the last few years,” retired Air Force Brig.
 Gen. Paula Thornhill, one of the wargamers, told WSJ.
 But with China rapidly building its military capabilities, conducting live-fire exercises around Taiwan, and affirming that it would use force if necessary to reclaim Taiwan, the prospects of war seem closer than ever.

 In the first scenario, China could cut off advanced chip sales to the U.S. and its allies, “significantly reducing American technological, economic, and military advantages,” writes Matheny.
 “But if the second scenario came to pass, the world could experience an economic crisis the likes of which we have not seen since the Great Depression.”

 That depression would impact China as grievously as any country.
-According to a Resilinc special report, China-Taiwan Risks to the Global Semiconductor Industry, China accounts for 60% of global chip demand – 90% of which foreign firms supply, those in Taiwan most significantly.
+According to a Resilinc special report, Navigating China-Taiwan Semiconductor Tensions and Supply Chain Risks, in the first quarter of 2024, TSMC held a 61.7% share of the global semiconductor foundry market—with many of these chips being supplied to China.
 One would hope that Chinese leaders are well aware of this possible outcome, and that this knowledge will serve as a deterrent to war.

 Can the US develop its own semiconductor industry?

-Meanwhile, U.S. and allied nations are looking to compensate for their vulnerability to a disruption in Taiwanese semiconductor supplies by incentivizing domestic investment.
+Meanwhile, U.S. and allied nations are looking to compensate for their vulnerability to China-Taiwan semiconductor tensions by incentivizing domestic investment.
 This was one of the main goals of the CHIPS Act (which also penalizes companies for investing in advanced chip manufacturing in China), and the legislation is working in some respects; GlobalWafers and Intel both stated that their planned semiconductor plants in Texas and Ohio might not have proceeded without the CHIPS incentives.

 How can the US help Taiwan prepare for an invasion?